New Yorker Theatre

 Max Webster played two sets at the New Yorker Theatre tonight, their first big headlining shows to a thousand people each.
 It seemed incredible to many that Max could sell out two shows when you could see them for free at any bar in Toronto for years.

 "Johnnie Lovesin and His Invisible Band" is the clever name of the opening act, being just him and his guitar.
 At least, until Greg Godovitz (guitar) and Marty Morin (drums) joined him for three tunes before the Max Machine hit the stage.

-Tonight they perform a two part song called "Don't Be A Moon / Controversial."
-Without a doubt this piece is more Zappa-like than any track released by the band.
-Kim says that their sophomore effort High Class In Borrowed Shoes will be released on May 1 and that this piece will be included, which would indicate that they were axed not long before pressing.
-The band often performed songs on stage before they were released on albums (like Battle Scar, The Party, and Let Your Man Fly), but this one wouldn't survive past the live environment.
+Tonight they perform a two part song called "Don't Be A Moon / Controversial".
+Kim says that their sophomore effort High Class In Borrowed Shoes will be released on May 1 and that this piece will be included, which would indicate that it was axed not long before pressing.
+Without a doubt this piece is more Zappa-like than any track released by the band, which may account for its exclusion.
+The band performed dozens of songs on stage before they were released on albums (especially in the earlier days), and this is one of many that wouldn't survive past the live environment.

 On some nights around this time Kim would introduce the song thus: "Don't be a moon, be a star.
 Don't be a doughnut hole."